Almarranz/GD_for_GNS_I/README.md

 # Geometric Distortions in GNS

+## Pipeline Overview

-## There is not yet a define pipeline.
-Here the name and description of some scripts
+There is not yet a defined pipeline.
+Below are the names and descriptions of some scripts used in the process.

-##
+## Prepare the Data

+- This pipeline uses reduced FITS images from the GNS1 pipeline.
+These images include flat, sky, etc., and are reduced.
+- At the moment Im copying all the files in the teatime/*cleaned* directory to teabag
+- The images are divided by chips and have no astrometric solution.

+### Delete Bad Images

+- `gns_cubes_for_inspection.py`: Groups all slices from the cleaned cubes into four cubes (one per chip).
+This approach is necessary for visual inspection.
+Note the positions of bad slices and pass this list to the next script.
+- `delete_bad_from_cubes.py`: Deletes bad slices in the cubes.
+Feed it with a list of bad slices.

+  - **Note**: Consider moving this procedure directly to the GNS2 pipeline so that cubes from the `cleaned` directory are actually cleaned.
+  - **Note 2**: You can combine this inspection with `maxitract`.
+Although it doesn't work perfectly, it can help detect elusive bad slices.
+See `maxitract_chips.sh` and `maxitract_bad_slices.py`.

+    > `maxitract_chips.sh`: Runs `maxitract` on FITS slices for different chips and renames the output file to `maxitract.output`.
+This script can be found in the GNS1 folder.

+    > `maxitract_bad_slices.py`: Combines all `maxitract` output files into a single list.
+This is convenient for comparing bad slices selected by `maxitract` with those selected by the operator.

+___
 - Runs `missfits`on cubes to divide them into slices.
 Then make a .list file containing the paths and names of the slices and feed with it `maxitrack`
 - **% missfits -d > default.missfits** generates de default configurataion file.
 - On the configuration file you can set `OUTFILE_TYPE  SPLIT` and `SAVE_TYPE NEW`.
 This would slice the MEF and conserve the original file, while saving the slices under a new name.
 - Make a .list files with then names and tha absolutes paths of the new genareted *miss* slices: ** ls *.miss.fits | xargs realpath > part[1,1]_c[1,2,3,4]_fits.list **

-### maxitract_chips.sh
-- Runs maxitract on fits slices for diffentes chips and rename the output file maxitract.output
+___

-### maxitraxt_bad_slices.py
+### Initial Geometric Solution

-- Combines all the maxitrack output files in a single list.
-This is combinient for comparing the bad slices selected by maxitrack with the bad slices selected by the operator (me)
+- For the Astromatic machinery to work, the images need an astrometric solution with an accuracy of a few arcseconds.
+- `astrometric_solution.py`: Provides these files with an astrometric solution.
+It finds matches between the VVVx catalog and the stars present in each chip (using `astroalign` and `sextractor`).
+- Uses `basicASolution.param` as confifguration file for `sextractor`.